In this document

-- Open your solution on Visual Studio 2017+ and build the solution.
+Open your solution in Visual Studio 2019 (v16.4)+ and build the solution.

-- Run the application.
+Run the application.

 Token Based Authentication

-Here, Postman (chrome extension) will be used to demonstrate requests and responses.
+Here, Postman (Chrome extension) will be used to demonstrate requests and responses.

 Just made a GET request to http://localhost:62114/api/services/app/user/GetAll with Content-Type="application/json" and Authorization="Bearer your- auth-token ".
-Almost all operations available on UI are also available as API and can be consumed easily.

 Migrator Console Application